robentambayong/football-shop/README.md

 ## Feedback for Tutorial 2

    Overall the tutorial was very useful and practical, the hands-on exercises helped me understand forms and basic API endpoints.
-I think it woulb be way better if:
+I think it would be way better if:

       - Add a short troubleshooting checklist for common deployment problems (requirements.txt placement, branch mismatch on PWS, Procfile basics).
       - A quick demo showing the same action performed via a Django form and via a JSON API (Postman) would make the conceptual difference clearer for us.